jjgonecrypto/eth-reveal/README.md

 ## Features

-- Decodes methods, parmas and logs (with formatted dates and numbers) using ABI from Etherscan (if any)
+- Decodes method calls, function parameters and logs (with formatted dates and numbers) using ABI from Etherscan (if any)
 - Looks for `target` of contract if any (i.e. a `Proxy`) and adds that ABI as well
 - Shows errors and revert reasons